awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-admin.md

 1. Under **Members**, choose **Add…** and specify the Active Directory user accounts or groups to which to assign local administrator rights on the streaming instance\.
 For **Action**, choose **Add to this group**, and choose **OK**\.

-1. To apply this GPO to other OUs, select the additional OU, open the context \(right\-click\) menu and choose **Link an Existing GPO**\.
+1. To apply this GPO to other OUs, select the additional OU, open the context menu and choose **Link an Existing GPO**\.

-1. Using the name specified in step 3, scroll to find the created GPO, and choose **OK**\.
-The GPO now shows up in the navigation tree on the left within the OU\.
+1. Using the new or existing GPO name that you specified in step 2, scroll to find the GPO, and then choose **OK**\.

-1. Repeat steps 10\-11 for additional OUs that should have this policy\.
+1. Repeat steps 9 and 10 for additional OUs that should have this preference\.

-1. Choose **OK** to close the New Local Group Properties window, Choose **OK** again to close the Group Policy Management Editor window\.
+1. Choose **OK** to close the **New Local Group Properties** dialog box\.

+1. Choose **OK** again to close the GPMC\.

-Any running image builders or fleets must be stopped then started to apply the new policy\.
-Streaming image builders and fleets created in the OU in which the specified GPO is linked automatically provide local administrator rights to the specified users or groups\.
+To apply the new preference to the GPO, you must stop and restart any running image builders or fleets\.
+The Active Directory users and groups that you specified in step 8 are automatically granted local administrator rights on the image builders and fleets in the OU to which the GPO is linked\.

-### Using Local Administrator<a name="manual-procedure"></a>
+### Using the local Administrators group on the image builder<a name="manual-procedure"></a>

-Use the pre\-created local administrator account to manually add Active Directory users or groups to the local administrator group to grant administrator rights\.
-New image builders created from this image builder maintain the permissions\.
+To grant Active Directory users or groups local administrator rights on your image builder, you can manually add these users or groups to the local Administrators group on the image builder\.
+Image builders that are created from images with these rights maintain the same rights\.

 The Active Directory users or groups to which to grant local administrator rights must already exist\.

-**To provide permissions using local admin rights**
+**To add Active Directory users or groups to the local Administrators group on the image builder**

 1. Open the AppStream 2\.0 console at [https://console\.aws\.amazon\.com/appstream2](https://console.aws.amazon.com/appstream2)\.

-1. Select the image builder, and choose **Connect**\.
+1. Connect to the image builder in Administrator mode\.
 The image builder must be running and domain\-joined\.
-For more information, see [Tutorial: Setting Up the Active Directory](active-directory-directory-setup.md)\.
+For more information, see [Tutorial: Setting Up Active Directory](active-directory-directory-setup.md)\.

-1. Log in to the administrator account\.

-1. Choose **Start**, **Administrative Tools** and launch the **Computer Management** administrative tool\.
+1. Choose **Start**, **Administrative Tools**, and then double\-click **Computer Management**\.

 1. In the left navigation pane, choose **Local Users and Groups** and open the **Groups** folder\.

 1. Open the **Administrators** group and choose **Add\.\.\.**\.

 1. Select all Active Directory users or groups to which to assign local administrator rights and choose **OK**\.
-Choose **OK** again to close the Administrator Properties window\.
+Choose **OK** again to close the **Administrator Properties** dialog box\.

-1. Close the Computer Management administrative tool\.
+1. Close Computer Management\.

-1. To log in as a Active Directory user and test local administrator access rights, choose **Admin Commands**, **Switch user**\.
+1. To log in as an Active Directory user and test whether that user has local administrator rights on the image builder, choose **Admin Commands**, **Switch user**, and then enter the credentials of the relevant user\.

 ## Updating the Service Account Used for Joining the Domain<a name="active-directory-service-acct"></a>

-To update the service account that AppStream 2\.0 uses for joining the domain, we recommend using two service accounts for joining image builders and fleets to your Active Directory\.
-Using two separate service accounts ensures that you have no disruption in service when a service account needs to be updated, for example when a password expires\.
+To update the service account that AppStream 2\.0 uses for joining the domain, we recommend using two separate service accounts for joining image builders and fleets to your Active Directory domain\.
+Using two separate service accounts ensures that there is no disruption in service when a service account needs to be updated \(for example, when a password expires\)\.

 **To update a service account**